connornishijima/Miduino32/README.md

 3. [4 ohm/3w Speaker](https://www.amazon.com/Cylewet-Diameter-Loudspeaker-Speaker-Arduino/dp/B01N1XLS87/ref=sr_1_4?ie=UTF8&qid=1547014341&sr=8-4&keywords=3w+4ohm)
 4. [PAM8403 Amplifier](https://www.amazon.com/CHENBO-PAM8403-digital-amplifier-efficient/dp/B01D4O2GI2/ref=sr_1_2?ie=UTF8&qid=1547014379&sr=8-2&keywords=pam8403)
 5. [10K ohm Potentiometer](https://www.amazon.com/HELLOYEE-Breadboard-Trim-Potentiometer-Arduino/dp/B01IK6GT1E/ref=sr_1_23?ie=UTF8&qid=1547014176&sr=8-23&keywords=potentiometer)

+If you already have an ESP32, the only thing you likely don't have a substitute for is the PAM8403 amplifier.
+Trust me, you need it, the ESP32 DACs are not powerful enough to drive a speaker unless you want to hold it up to your ear for testing.

+## Parts

 ### ESP32 Microcontroller
 This one is fairly obvious, it's the brains of the operation!